How Waterjet Cutting Works

 The more complex gasket designs become the greater the need for cutting equipment that can keep up with the demand of the market.
 Stockwell Elastomerics’ original waterjet unit was purchased to help with initial prototyping and sampling parts.
 Because of the increased demand for accurate, high quality production parts, two additional larger units have been acquired to meet production needs.
 The waterjet units pick up where conventional die cutting equipment leaves off where accuracy and ability is concerned.
 The waterjet units provide accuracy that die cutting just can’t meet.
 At Stockwell Elastomerics the waterjets are utilized daily to cut parts that would be grossly deformed by die cutting, for example, soft parts with adhesive on two sides or cutting very thick foam pads.
 The waterjet cutting process is more expensive but when accuracy and quality are critical, it is the logical choice.
 Many companies have utilized Stockwell Elastomerics’ waterjet cutting capabilities to meet their special needs when die cutting was not a viable option.

-Stockwell Elastomerics currently has (3) waterjet cutting units used for production and prototype runs.
+Stockwell Elastomerics currently has 4 waterjet cutting units used for production and prototype runs.
 Waterjet cutting provides a cleaner cut edge on thick rubber materials without the edge concavity that is characteristic of die cutting.
 Non-abrasive waterjet cutting machines can cut 2″ thick sponge rubber and solid rubber in excess of 1″ thick to tolerances within ±.010″.
+The newest waterjet cutting unit has a 5-axis cutting head, capable of cutting bevels of up to 30 degrees relative to the surface of the gasket and can cut bevels in both the top and bottom of the gasket in one cycle.
+This eliminates the need for flipping or moving the part.
+It also has the largest cutting bed; parts can now be cut up to 120″ long without bonding and assembling components.
+It also features advanced nesting software to maximize material utilization, which is especially important with high value materials.

 - When parts are in the prototyping phase and designs are being proven.
 Waterjet cutting allows for design modifications without incurring multiple tool purchases.